Baphomet42/Data-Packs/README.md

 ------------------------------------------------------------------------------------

-# Separate but compatible datapacks for Minecraft 1.20.6
+# Separate but compatible datapacks for Minecraft 1.21-pre2

+# This is a snapshot branch and is unstable

 Multiplayer-friendly and designed to work with other packs.
 Most packs are proof of concepts and not intended for existing worlds.